Skip to content

 Based in Boston, Massachusetts, Northeastern University Professional Programs enrolls students across a range of programs.

-Ten years out, alumni of Northeastern University Professional Programs earn a median of $92,538 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Northeastern University Professional Programs earn a median of $92,538, well above the national average for bachelor's degree holders.

 Similar Schools